-Ideally, you want to spend about 4–7 days on a viewing trip to Spain.
+For most buyers, spending three to seven days on a viewing trip to Spain is ideal.
 Take some time to explore the area, speak to the locals, visit the shops and check out attractions.
-Give yourself enough time to absorb everything, and make sure you leave time for anything that crops up; don’t feel like you have to rush, because you can always go back!
+Give yourself enough time to absorb everything, and make sure you leave time for anything that crops up.
+Don’t feel like you have to rush, because you can always go back!

 When should I go on my viewing trip?

-We would advise that you book at least one viewing trip during the off season – go over to Spain in winter to see what’s it like when it’s cold and/or dark.
-This will also be a slower time for estate agents and vendors as well, meaning you should get more attention and may be able to negotiate a lower price.
+If planning to live there full time, try to book a viewing trip during the off season.
+This will be a slower time for estate agents and vendors as well, meaning you should get more attention and may be able to negotiate a lower price.
 It’s also easier to view properties, as they can all be let out during peak season.